special offers | accommodation | snow reports | travel | transfers | video reports | photos | links | ski/ride guide

 12. Le Plantin - En route to Méribel Village

 The whole place was re-built and re-opened in December 2006, the table top cooking of your steaks and the party atmosphere with Chalet Girls dancing on the tables has not returned - it's a lot more up market now.
-Great food, not cheap - excellent steaks though and service can be a bit hit and miss.
+Great food, but not cheap at all - excellent steaks though and service can be a bit hit and miss.

 13. The Frog and Roastbeef - Val Thorens, on the top road, high up

 The highest pub in Europe with good value English style pub food.
 Small terrace outside for sunny days and plenty of room inside for bad weather days when the soup, burgers and steaks really come in to their own.
-NOW UNDER DIFFERENT MANAGEMENT (but still good).
+NOW UNDER NEW MANAGEMENT (but still good).

 14. Pizza Express - Méribel

-15. Brewskis - St Martin de Belleville - Run by Kangaroo Simon 2008/9
+15. Brewskis - St Martin de Belleville

 Another sad loss for lunch from the Three Valleys as now only open in the evenings but with live music and events on many nights can be a great night out.

-17 La Ferme - La Tania
+17. La Ferme - La Tania

 We always seem to end up having meat and cheese fondues here.
 Not sure why, maybe it's because there's always someone who hasn't had one and you've got to experience it on a ski holiday at least once!
 They are good though with large helpings, great bags of spuds and value for money.
 Tasty salads and decent wine prices too.
 Website here

-18 Le Bouc Blanc - Above La Tania
+18. Le Bouc Blanc - Above La Tania

 Just above La Tania and handy for non-skiers who can gain access via the gondola and enjoy lunch up there on the sunny terrace with great views.
 Excellent value, tasty set menus and the Plat du Jour changes daily - usually excellent especially with the Dauphinoise Potatoes.
-The omelets are big with lots of eggs and a good buy too.
+The omelets are huge and a good buy, but prices have creeped up in recent years.
+Plat du Jour up from €12.50 to €18.90 from 2012 to 2020.

-19 Chalet de Caron - Val Thorens
+19. Chalet de Caron - Val Thorens

 A big self service place towards the bottom of the big main piste below VT.
 Huge terrace with a room through the back of the main restaurant area where you can often find a spare table.
-Often very busy and quite a queue but generous portions (although not cheap) with the Lasagne particularly good (but €14).
+Often very busy and quite a queue but generous portions (although not cheap) with the Lasagne particularly good (but €14 in 2016).
 Full menu on their website

 20. Le Bel Air - Above 1650, top of gondola